 I always had instagram accounts for my cats starting from my first cat Minino.
 She wasn’t really my cat but I took care of her.
 She was so distant lol, she then ran away one night when someone left the door open for too long.
 She was wearing a huge xmas collar that was so cute, so I’m certain someone picked her up and kept her.
 Anyways, I have made many friends on the internet and later I find out that they love cats and even have some of their own.
 These are the people I share my memories with the most, it’s helpful!

-Buttercup “Gati” also visited California and lived with my boyfriend Alexander, his dog Charlie and cat Mitzi.
+Buttercup “Gati” also visited California and lived with my husband, his dog Charlie and cat Mitzi.
 Gati didn’t miss me at all and I was so happy for that.
-She had such a fun time in California, but I missed her too much that I had to get her back once I visited my boyfriend again.
+She had such a fun time in California, but I missed her too much that I had to get her back once I visited my husband again.
 Here’s a video of her climbing his bedroom window and meowing for help.
 Please lower the volume and ignore my chuckle lol!

 It makes me so happy to know she touched the lives of many people and other animals like Mitzi and Charlie and also Alex’s family members too.

-I cried with my boyfriend some times.
+I cried with my man a few times.
 Truthfully, we were having problems around this time and we also blamed each other for her death so we kind of needed to cry with someone else sometimes too.
 Most of my friends were in school or busy and I didn’t feel like they would like me crying with them so I did cry alone a lot.
 This is when you can go to the internet and find people to cry with lol

 I went back to the shelter a few days later and adopted the gray cat.
 I was really happy to have sort of saved her then.
 Because of Buttercup, I found that I want to become super wealthy and help cats because lots of people consider them to be rats lol.
 My neighbors for instance, and many of the people around my area at the time would hate the strays.
 I want to be able to care for cats and help stop breeding.
 It’s disgusting that humans want to take advantage of the short lives of animals and treat them as nothing but some way to get money.
 They need our help because people love to exploit those with no power.